stojadin2701/ADA2017/Project/README.md

 # How to Make or Break a Country

 Over the last couple of decades the number of nations on our planet has fluctuated considerably, from 167 widely recognized sovereign states in the 1970s to 195 in this decade.
-While some nations have aggregated, the noticeable rise in the number of countries is a product of the separation of pre-existing states.
+While some nations have unified, the noticeable rise in the number of countries is a product of the separation of pre-existing states.

 There have been a number of volatile fractionalizations in the last few decades.
 The effects of such hostilities are far reaching and linger on for decades.
 These repercussions can be felt long after a supposed resolution has been achieved.
 As such, gaining a better insight into the events that could potentially detect future conflicts of this kind, and their peaceful mediation, before the fact, is a topic of great interest to us.

 This project aims to explore the possible similarities and differences in the events preceding both violent unilateral declarations of independence and conflictless dissolutions of nations.
-We hope to be able to apply our findings to current World events and provide an early indicator of potential future unrest.
+We hope to be able to apply our findings to current world events and provide an early indicator of potential future unrest.

 # Research questions